 Stains are part of life.
 But how to remove a laundry stain?
 That is where the challenge lies.
 We’ve got the tricks to remove any stain from clothes, carpet and more!

 Life is messy.
 You spill wine on your new rug.
-The game scoring run on your son’s team results in grass stained pants.
+The game scoring run on your son’s team results in grass-stained pants.
 The spaghetti sauce splattered on your shirt while cooking dinner.
-The sharpie your toddler found results in new artwork on your wall.
+The sharpie your toddler found results in the new artwork on your wall.

-Fighting stains can feel like a never ending battle.
-Many of the over the counter removers just don’t quite tackle them.
-The initial stain may be removed, but they may leave behind ghost stains.
+Fighting laundry stains can feel like a never-ending battle.
+Many of the over the counter removers don’t entirely tackle them.
+The original stain may be removed but may leave behind ghost stains.